-Operation Mode Jumper
+Cooling Operation Mode Jumper

-The Operation Mode Jumper is only used on applications installed with a conventional 24VAC Non-communicating thermostat.
-In applications with a conventional 24VAC non-communicating thermostat, the compressor capacity is controlled to maintain the target suction pressure setpoint.
-The Operation Mode Jumper has three selectable cooling modes.
+The Cooling Operation Mode Jumper is only used on applications installed with a conventional 24VAC non-communicating heat pump thermostat.
+In applications with a conventional 24VAC non-communicating heat pump thermostat, the compressor capacity is controlled to maintain the target suction pressure setpoint.
+The Cooling Operation Mode Jumper has three selectable cooling modes.
+The three modes are Efficiency (Jumper installed on Pins 1 and 2), Normal Mode (Jumper installed on Pins 2 and 3) and Comfort Mode (Jumper Removed).
+The factory default position is the Efficiency Mode.
+The Efficiency mode has a variable suction pressure setpoint that will vary with the outdoor temperature; as the outdoor temperature increases the suction pressure setpoint will decrease.
+When the Cooling Operation Mode jumper is installed in the "Normal Mode" the suction pressure setpoint is 135 psig.